imbryan/day-tracker/README.md

 ### Current
  * Graphical user interface
  * Ability to create "category" & "data value" pairs for any given day
+ * Ability to sum (numerical) values for months and years

 ### To-do
  * Generate graphs for given time spans